 A few months ago I bought a Jetson Nano as a Christmas present for myself.
 I promptly got busy with work and life and forgot to set up until a month ago.
 I followed the instructions on how to flash the unit and got Ubuntu 18 up and running.
-That was the easy part, it was when I wanted to install Julia, TensorFlow, and Python where it got less easy.
+That was the easy part, it was when I wanted to install Julia, TensorFlow, and Python that it got less easy.

-My goal was to use TensorFlow, Julia, and Python3 to build all kinds of GPU enabled projects.
+My goal was to use TensorFlow, Julia, and Python3 to build all kinds of GPU-enabled projects.
 I plan on hacking this stuff together over time but I ended up spending one evening weeding through too many different tutorials and Stackoverflow threads than I care to count.
 Below is a short and easy set of steps that I used to install them.

 DO NOT install the binaries if you want to install Julia Language on the Jetson Nano.
-You are better of compiling from source.
+You are better off compiling from source.
 This took me several trials with several errors to figure this out because I was lazy.
 I wanted to just grab the binaries and be done with it.
-I also learned the hard way that the if you download the binaries you get the latest released version.
+I also learned the hard way that if you download the binaries you get the latest released version.
 This could present problems with some packages NOT working because they haven’t caught up to the latest Julia.
 As of the writing of this article, the current Julia version is 1.4.0.
 I opted to get the 1.3.0 version and so far so good.

-I went to Julia Language Github site, did a ‘git clone git://github.com/JuliaLang/julia.git’ into a $HOME/julia directory and then did a ‘git checkout v1.3.0’ to get the version I wanted.
+I went to Julia Language Github site, did a ‘git clone git://github.com/JuliaLang/julia.git’ into a $HOME/julia directory, and then did a ‘git checkout v1.3.0’ to get the version I wanted.

-After that it was a simple ‘make’ and then I wanted for about an hour.
+After that, it was a simple ‘make’ and then I wanted for about an hour.
 I did run ‘make testall’ to check if everything was installed correctly and it took several hours to run.
 It did not complete because I canceled it after 2 hours.
 I know, I’m living dangerously here.

 $ ~/julia make testall

-Honestly, I had problems installing TensorFlow in the first go around and wanted to use the TensorFlow.jl package.
+Honestly, I had problems installing TensorFlow on the first go around and wanted to use the TensorFlow.jl package.
 Once again, I was being lazy.
-This turned out to be problem and I haven’t figured out what the reason is.
+This turned out to be a problem and I haven’t figured out what the reason is.
 I suspect why it’s not working has to do with Jetpack, Julia, and TensorFlow.jl versions.
 Bummer.

 However, all is not lost with using the Nano’s GPU.
-There are other great libraries for Julia call CUDANative.jl.
-I discovered this library (and others) via the NVIDIA’s Dev blog here.
+There are other great libraries for Julia called CUDANative.jl.
+I discovered this library (and others) via NVIDIA’s Dev blog here.
 I used the first example in the blog post in Julia and got the GPU to respond.
 While I might not be able to use TensorFlow with Julia just yet, this is a good thing as it will allow me to explore GPUs on the Nano my Julia install.

 Python3 and TensorFlow